Ebuk-a/docker-etl-adhoc/README.md

 ## Future work: Replication on AWS <br />
 Technologies <br />
-    1. ECS  - host our docker containershand <br />
+    1. ECS  - host our docker containers <br />
         Cluster - Running on Fargate (serverless) <br />
         Task Definitions for the Services defintions and specifications<br />
     2. CodeBuild: